jamescardona11/blog-posts/side-projects/building-a-side-project-part1.md

 - Improving Skills
 - Portfolio Building
-- Problem Solving
+- Problem-Solving
 - Networking
 - Create a passive income

 The experience that you'll get after creating or building a side project is something that can use to improve your main job or get new opportunities, the goal is to have a goal, try to achieve it, and learn with the process.
 Not all side projects are to get money, some side projects can be a way to explore things that you can't do in your daily.